 The Overrides configuration block provides EC2 AutoScaling the list of instance types your workload can run on.
 As Spot instances are spare EC2 capacity, your workloads should be flexible to run on multiple instance types and multiple availability zones; hence leveraging multiple spot capacity pools and making the most out of the available spare capacity.
-To select a list of instance types for your workload you can use Spot Instance Advisor which will help you filtering suitable instances by number of vCPUs and amount of memory and also provide you data about the interruption rate during the last 30 days for each instance type, so you can pick a list of best-suited instance types with low interruption rates.
+You can use the EC2 Instance Types console or the ec2-instance-selector CLI tool to find suitable instance types.
+To adhere to best practices and maximize your chances of launching your target Spot capacity, configure a minimum of 6 different instance types across 3 Availability Zones).
+That would give you the ability to provision Spot capacity from 18 different capacity pools.

 sed -i.bak -e "s#%TargetGroupARN%#$TargetGroupArn#g" -e "s#%publicSubnet1%#$publicSubnet1#g" -e "s#%publicSubnet2%#$publicSubnet2#g" asg.json

 This command will not return any output if it is successful.